cxfcxf/pam_ldap_go/README.md

 # pam_ldap_go

-please be note, this will only work with onelogin's vldap or

-any ldap server that uses tls but not need to verify cert
+please be note, this will work with any ldap server that uses ssl/tls the cert of ldap server will not be verified

+### configure
+DirectBindAuth: false/true

+true:
+    steps: bind -> success
+false:
+    steps: bind -> search -> bind -> success
-this is very useful since it will bind authuser directly for auth

-without requiring binduser/bindpass for search then bind authuser
+toggling ture means it will bind authuser directly for auth without requiring binduser/bindpass for search then bind authuser

+toggleing false means regular binding auth process

+ObjectClass/BindDN/BindPW options are only used for filtering search (DirectBindAuth=false)

 ### params it can take
 ```
 auth        sufficient    pam_ldap_go.so  config=/etc/pam_ldap.yaml <-default location
 ```

 ### how to compile
 ```